InputSense/Helios/README.md

 # Helios

 Helios is a full featured any input -> any output translator and development application, optimized for a computer vision interface.
 Allowing for quick research and development of controller interactions with on screen visuals.
 At this time we are in a public release beta stage.
 With active, ongoing development.
-Suggestions and feedback are welcome.
+Many features are already included, and others which may seem important (such as online script resources and marketplace) are coming soon.
+Suggestions and feedback are always welcome.
 <br>
 <br>
 <br>